 - If you have a disagreement with the family member who owns and manages your property, your life could be very uncomfortable

 Why take a chance when, with a living trust, you can retain control of your property and still allow others to manage it, if and when you are unable to do so.
-Ask an estate planning attorney at Strazzullo Law Firm how to get started.
+Ask an estate planning attorney at Strazzullo Law & Associates, PLLC how to get started.

 Is a Living Trust Only for the Elderly?